 So, for a reviewer, 112 emails per day is a slightly below-average amount, and, assuming a 7-hour workday, turns out to be about 16 “related” emails per hour, which is one email about every four (4) minutes.

 And if the company is at the projected 2018 level of 140 emails per day, that's 20 emails per hour during a 7-hour workday, which would give each reviewed three (3) minutes per email.

-Accordingly, for companies generating two million emails per month, it may take only one (1) reviewer a day to decide which emails (from the day before) to escalate to a second reviewer.
+Accordingly, for companies generating two million emails per month, it may take only one (1) reviewer a single day to decide which emails (from the day before) to escalate to a second reviewer or initiate an investigation.